matthiasnoback/symfony-service-definition-validator/README.md

 This compiler pass will throw an exception.
 The message of this exception will contain a list of invalid service definitions.

-### Running the validator in phpunit
+### Running the validator in PHPUnit
 In Symfony, adding the compiler pass will validate your services each time the page is loaded in your browser or when you use a command.
 But what if you want to run the validator on demand using PHPUnit?
-To do this, first set up the compiler pass as explained above and then create a new phpunit test with this inside:
+To do this, first set up the compiler pass as explained above and then create a new PHPUnit test with this inside:
 ```php
 use Symfony\Bundle\FrameworkBundle\Test\WebTestCase;